softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 }
 ```

+## Custom bare metal server
-If the `fixed_config_preset` attribute is not configured, terraform consider it as a monthly custom bare metal server resource.
+If the `fixed_config_preset` attribute is not configured, terraform will consider it as a monthly custom bare metal server resource.
 It provides
 options to configure process, memory, network, disk, and RAID.
-Users also can configure target VLANs and subnets.
+Users also can assign VLANs and subnets for the target custom bare metal server.
 To configure the custom bare
 metal server, you need to configure `package_key_name`, `proecss_key_name`, and `disk_key_names`.
 The folloing example descrices a basic configuration
  of the custom bare metal server.

-# Example of a custom bare metal server
+## Example of a custom bare metal server
 ```hcl
 resource "softlayer_bare_metal" "custom_bm1" {
     package_key_name = "DUAL_E52600_V4_12_DRIVES"